 The IC manager can place an operator in controlled traffic mode using the T...I and T...X TTY commands and can query the number of operators in controlled traffic mode using the T command.
-These three commands are defined in Table 8-12.
+These three commands are defined in the following table.

-Table 8-12 Controlled Table 8-12 Controlled traffic commands Command Purpose TI Allows the IC manager to specify which call type groups may access a given operator ТХ Allows the IC manager to specify which call type groups may not access a given operator Т Queries the number of operators in controlled traffic mode in the office
+Command Purpose TI Allows the IC manager to specify which call type groups may access a given operator тх Allows the IC manager to specify which call type groups may not access a given operator Т Queries the number of operators in controlled traffic mode in the office